RaduPelin/Binary---Operations---Between-Images/README.md

 # Binary Operations Between Images
-The aplication takes tow bmp files and generate in a new directory all bmp files created using binary pixel interactions between them.
+The aplication takes two bmp files and generates in a new directory using binary pixel interactions between those two files, all the supported results.

 Input Files: